bitsongofficial/go-bitsong/docs/delegator-guide-cli.md

 # Delegator Guide (CLI)

-This document contains all the necessary information for delegators to interact with the Cosmos Hub through the Command-Line Interface (CLI).
+This document contains all the necessary information for delegators to interact with the BitSong Blockchain through the Command-Line Interface (CLI).

-It also contains instructions on how to manage accounts, restore accounts from the fundraiser and use a ledger nano device.
+It also contains instructions on how to manage accounts and use a ledger nano device.

 ::: danger
 **Very Important**: Please assure that you follow the steps described hereinafter